42null/Return-YouTube-UI/README.md

   * Lesser priority, dedicated parity updates
   * Most functionality tested with Brave

-Due to currently divulging implementation of V3 manifests between Mozilla and Google, to work with Chromium-based browsers instead of Firefox, you must switch the commented lines in manifest.json.
+Due to diverging implementations of V3 manifests between Mozilla and Google, to work with Chromium-based browsers instead of Firefox, you must switch the commented lines in manifest.json.
 <br>
 _manifest.json_
 ````json